vcastilh/translation-noahMakefile/src/articles/tutorials/docker-valgrind.md

 bash: make: command not found
 ```

-To save space, the `debian` docker container is _very_ minimal.
+To save space, the `debian` Docker container is _very_ minimal.
 Anything extra
 can be installed manually using `apt-get`.
 You don't want to reinstall the
-required program every time you open a container, so instead I created an image
+required program every time you open a container, so instead, I created an
-with the required package pre-installed.
-The image is called `nloomans/codam`
+image with the required package pre-installed.
+The image is called
-and has `gcc`, `clang`, `make`, `valgrind`, and [criterion] preinstalled.
+`nloomans/codam` and has `gcc`, `clang`, `make`, `valgrind`, and [criterion]
+preinstalled.

 [criterion]: https://github.com/Snaipe/Criterion